cserafin/CMPUT301W13T14/README.txt

 To run the tests, you will also need ant installed, as well as Bash.

-Go to the root directory of the prj, and type './test'.
-You may need to make this file executable by typing 'chmod 777 test'.
-Note that this will give all users full permission, so you may want to use something like 'chmod +x test' instead.
+Go to the root directory of the prj, and give ./test permission to execute (ie. 'chmod +x test' or 'chmod 777 test').
+Run by simply typing './test' followed by the following arguements:

+'run X': runs XTest.class

+'all': runs all JUnit tests on all classes

+'build': builds the Android files

+<none>: runs some integration tests from TestMaster